 Is my Brompton safe?

 A Brompton bicycle has been designed to withstand heavy use and abuse.
 Therefore, it is very unlikely that you will ever damage this type of bike.
 In fact, most models already come with safety measures built into them.
-For example, they usually include anti-theft devices and child locks.
+For example, they usually include anti-theft devices.

 Will my Brompton fit me well?